Health

 5. Set a good example.
 Show your kids that brushing is an easy, everyday routine by modeling frequent and scheduled brushings, such as right after breakfast, before bed or following a sweet treat.
 It can even be a family affair!
 When little ones see brushing as a simple daily habit instead of a chore, there will be less protest.

-FTC Disclosure: Coral Kids Toothpaste provided the written content for this story.
-No payment or other compensation was exchanged in connection with this post.
+DISCLOSURE: This post contains affiliate links.
 See complete FTC Disclosure information that appears at the bottom of MommyBlogExpert's home page and at the bottom of every individual post on this blog, including this one.

 No comments: